Action Tutoring privacy notice for pupils, parents and guardians

 If you would like to find out how long any other information is being retained, please contact us via the details provided in section 12 of this policy.

-7. Data sharing – what information we share with other parties
+7. Data sharing (what information we share with other parties)

-The following information about pupils may be shared with specific tutors before and during the programme to help them tailor their tutoring sessions: full name, school, school year, gender, subject attainment, assessment results, attendance and engagement notes, and any other information the pupil’s school has voluntarily provided to us which is deemed relevant for the tutor to be made aware of.
+The following information about pupils may be shared with specific tutors before and during the programme to help them tailor their tutoring sessions: full name, school, school year, gender, subject ability, assessment results, attendance and engagement notes, and any other information the pupil’s school has voluntarily provided to us which is deemed relevant for the tutor to be made aware of.

 Anonymous and aggregated data relating to pupils may be published on the Action Tutoring website and used in published materials, such as Action Tutoring’s annual report for funders.

-To lawfully process the information outlined in this notice, we rely on:
+To lawfully process the information outlined in this notice, we may rely on:

 Legitimate interests: where information we request or collect independently about pupils or their parents/guardians is used to effectively coordinate the delivery of our programme in partnership with schools, enable the evaluation of our impact, improve the future delivery of our programme, and demonstrate that our programme reaches the pupils who need it as defined by our charity’s mission.